scottgonzalez/grunt-wordpress/README.md

 Since most projects that use grunt-wordpress only have one deploy target (WordPress), there is a built-in `deploy` task that just runs `wordpress-deploy`.
 If your project has multiple deploy targets, you can simply re-alias the `deploy` task.

+#### wordpress-sync-users

+Syncs the `users.json` file with the users on the server.
+Users in the file that do not have accounts will have one created for them.
+Accounts that exist will have their information updated to match the properties in the `users.json` file.
+Accounts on the server that are not present in the `users.json` file will be disabled by having their role set to "subscriber" (this prevents any posts associated with the user from being deleted).

 ### Helpers